Wandalen/wProto/README.md

-# wConsequence
+# wProto

-Advanced synchronization mechanism. wConsequence is able to solve any asynchronous problem replacing and including functionality of many other mechanisms, such as: Callback, Event, Signal, Mutex, Semaphore, Async, Promise.
+Little library of base level helping with defining classes in Java Script.

-_ _ _ _ _ _
+_ _ _